nickloman/nickloman.github.com/_posts/2016-10-13-sample-prep-in-the-field.md

 The significance for our work: we can now start to consider using MinION for metagenomic sequencing (previously we have restricted our ambitions to sequencing individual viruses and bacterial cultures due to relatively low outputs).

 Ultimately our research group would like to get to culture-free diagnosis of infectious diseases, with full genomic coverage, as a near-patient assay.
-There have been a few proof of principle papers here including use on <a href="https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-015-0220-9">Ebola and chikungunya</a> (from Charles Chiu) and on <a href="urinary infection (from Justin O'Grady).
+There have been a few proof of principle papers here including use on <a href="https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-015-0220-9">Ebola and chikungunya</a> (from Charles Chiu) and on <a href="http://jac.oxfordjournals.org/content/early/2016/09/22/jac.dkw397.full?keytype=ref&ijkey=R3WEIpCywXsUDnN">bacterial urinary tract infections</a> (from Justin O'Grady).

 However, for portable metagenomics sequencing to really become a viable prospect, the sample needs to be rapidly prepared at point of collection (from near the patient, in diagnostics, or from water, food, animals, the natural environment, etc.).